-What is medical cost sharing?
+1. What is medical cost sharing?

-The concept of medical cost sharing is not new.
+The concept of Medical Cost Sharing is not new.
 The idea began nearly three decades ago as an innovative approach to manage healthcare expenses in the U. S., as people came together to “share” medical bills instead of paying for insurance.
 At a basic level, medical cost sharing communities, or healthcare sharing ministries, are groups of like-minded individuals that agree to help each other pay for their medical bills.

 After the Initial Unshareable Amount is met, the remainder of the costs pertaining to that illness are shared by the contributions of the community members.
-With medical cost sharing there isn’t a provider network.
+With Medical Cost Sharing there isn’t a provider network.
 There isn’t an insurance company coming between patients and doctors.
 Medical cost sharing members are self-pay patients.
 They share funds with other members and can see any doctor they want.

 Once you enroll in insurance, you get a card that you can give to your doctor as proof that your insurance company has taken on legal responsibility for your bills.
 With medical cost sharing, there is no card.
 You are responsible for your own bills as a cash pay patient, but you have a community of people standing with you ready to help when you get a bill.

-How does the cost of membership compare to health insurance?
+4. How does the cost of membership compare to health insurance?

-Are there restrictions?
+5. Are there restrictions?

-Medical cost sharing programs do not have policies or plan documents the way that insurance does.
+Medical Cost Sharing does not have policies or plan documents the way that insurance does.
 They are governed by a set of guidelines that all members voluntarily agree to.
 These guidelines lay out how the sharing of medical bills will take place including what expenses are shareable and when.
 Many organizations restrict the use of tobacco and illegal drugs and some may restrict certain preexisting health or lifestyle-related conditions.

-How can Sedera Helath help you?
+6. How can Sedera Health help you?

 Many business owners have voiced their discontent with the current system and until now have had few options for their employees.
 The Sedera Health solution poses a viable alternative.
-Founded in response to the urgent need of companies to find affordable ways to help with the healthcare costs of their employees, Sedera is a medical cost sharing community inspired by the modern sharing economy.
+Founded in response to the urgent need of companies to find affordable ways to help with the healthcare costs of their employees, Sedera is a Medical Cost Sharing community inspired by the modern sharing economy.